Now in it's 7th Year!

 It looks like spring will start earlier than usual this year, thanks to the Chestnut Square Farmers’ Market.
-In its seventh season, the market’s opening day is scheduled for Tuesday April 28th from 3 – 7 p.m.
+In its seventh season, the market opened the 2015 season on Tuesday, April 28 and will continue Tuesdays from 3 – 7 p.m. through the end of November.
 This is the second year that Drexel University hosts Farm to City and Neighborhood Foods Farm for its Farmer’s Market.

 The Chestnut Square Farmers’ Market features the fresh, seasonal produce of Neighborhood Foods Farm, the urban farming branch of the Urban Tree Connection, located about five miles away from Chestnut Square itself.
 Now that’s local food.